Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Related Work

 \section{Related Work}

 This study is related to the fields of data extraction attacks and federated learning.
-For the reader's convenience, a brief introduction to these concepts is provided in Section~\ref{sec:preliminary}.
-In this section, we only review the work that is directly related to our method.
+For the reader's convenience, a brief introduction to these concepts is provided in Appendix~\ref{sec:preliminary}.
+In this section, we review only the work directly related to our method.